-On April 30, 2004, CRA completed the acquisition of all of the equity of InteCap, Inc., a leading intellectual property consulting firm in the United States that specializes in economic, financial, and strategic issues related to intellectual property and complex commercial disputes.
+On April 30, 2004, CRA completed the acquisition of all of the equity of InteCap, a leading intellectual property consulting firm in the United States specializing in economic, financial, and strategic issues related to intellectual property and complex commercial disputes.
 CRA purchased InteCap from InteCap's institutional investor, GTCR Golder Rauner, LLC, members of InteCap's management, and other shareholders for approximately \$79.4 million (after deducting cash acquired, and adding acquisition costs and transaction fees paid or accrued).
 CRA funded the purchase price from existing cash resources and borrowings of \$39.6 million under its \$40.0 million line of credit.
 In connection with the acquisition, certain InteCap employees purchased an aggregate of 87,316 shares of common stock in exchange for full recourse notes totaling approximately \$2.9 million.
 The notes mature in June 2007, and bear interest at 1.47% per annum.

 The InteCap acquisition added approximately 130 consulting professionals to CRA.
 The addition of InteCap expanded CRA's geographic footprint into key markets such as Chicago and New York, and strengthened its presence in Houston, Silicon Valley, Boston and Washington, D.C.
 InteCap's operating results have been included in the accompanying statements of income beginning May 1, 2004.
-An allocation of the \$79.4 million purchase price to the estimated fair value of assets acquired and liabilities assumed has been recorded, based upon management's estimates, the valuation and appraisal of the intangible assets, and an analysis of net deferred tax assets acquired.
+An allocation of the \$79.4 million purchase price to the estimated fair value of assets acquired and liabilities assumed has been recorded, which includes a valuation and appraisal of the intangible assets, and an analysis of net deferred tax assets acquired.

-On November 12, 2004, CRA completed the acquisition of certain assets and liabilities of Tabors Caramanis & Associates ("TCA"), a Cambridge, Massachusetts-based economics and engineering consulting firm, for a purchase price of \$7.1 million (after adding a working capital adjustment, acquisition costs, and transaction fees paid or accrued).
-The purchase price consisted of \$6.1 million in cash and 24,495 restricted shares of its common stock valued at \$1.0 million.
+On November 12, 2004, CRA completed the acquisition of certain assets and liabilities of TCA, a Cambridge, Massachusetts-based economics and engineering consulting firm, for a purchase price of \$7.2 million (after adding a working capital adjustment, acquisition costs, and transaction fees paid or accrued).
+The purchase price consisted of \$6.2 million in cash and 24,495 restricted shares of its common stock valued at \$1.0 million.
 CRA may be required to pay additional purchase consideration over the two years following the transaction, in cash and CRA stock, if specific performance targets are met.
 Any additional payments related to this contingency will be accounted for as additional goodwill.
 The acquisition has been accounted for under the purchase method of accounting, and the results of operations have been included in the accompanying statements of operations from the date of acquisition.
 The TCA acquisition added 15 employee consultants and expands CRA's core competency in worldwide energy consulting.
-A preliminary allocation of the \$7.1 million purchase price to the estimated fair value of assets acquired and liabilities assumed has been recorded based upon management's estimates of respective fair values, and will be finalized as it receives other information relevant to the acquisition, including a valuation and appraisal of the intangible assets.
+A preliminary allocation of the \$7.2 million purchase price to the estimated fair value of assets acquired and liabilities assumed has been recorded based upon management's estimates of respective fair values.